 - Distributed architecture – Fog Computing is known for its efficiency and zero downtime and manages to deliver the core IoT requirements such as storage and computation.

 - SCALE (Security-Cognition-Agility-Latency-Efficiency) – These are the capabilities that place fog computing on a new level.
 Internet of Things requires excellent connectivity, something “foggy” architecture can provide.

 - Immersive distribution – Fog computing can correlate not only with the cloud but with other connected devices, being able to provide resources throughout the network, not just the edge.

-And We have the business reasons:
+And we have business reasons:

 - Costs – Every business owner is thinking about the costs, and how to minimize but still keep the business competitive.
-Fog computing is a cost-efficient solution that enables an efficient use of the IoT.
+Fog computing is a cost-efficient solution that enables efficient use of the IoT.

 Security and the “foggy” architecture